ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 * The landing page **content**, provided through a rich text editor, allowing you to add styled text, lists, images and links.

 Above the rich text editor you have a **Copy resource reference** control that allows you to search in-place the :ref:`community's resources<community__manage_resources>`, such as images to include or files to add download links for.
+Next to this you have the **Copy system-wide resource reference** control which allows you to make a similar search on :ref:`system resources <systemAdmin__resources>` defined for the entire test bed.
 Once you find the resource you're looking for you can click it to copy its reference to the clipboard.
 You can then use this reference as e.g. the source of an image file or the target of a link.

 While editing the content of the landing page you can use the **Preview** button to preview how the landing page will look like before